Terms of Business

 Insurance Intermediary Services / Mortgage Intermediary Services

-We act as an Independent Broker which means that:
+Greenway Financial Advisors acts as an Insurance Agent, which means that:

 - a) the principal regulated activities of the firm are provided on the basis of a fair and personal analysis of the market; and